dheijl/swyh-rs/README.md

 - for QPlay devices, like the Xiaomi S12, you need version 1.8.2 or later, see issue #99.
 Older versions wrongly try to use Openhome instead of AVTransport.
 - **Roon** with FLAC and using U32MaxChunked for streamsize (swyh-rs 1.10.5 and up).
 Thanks to @DrCWO for figuring this out (issue #55).
 - playback on **Squeezebox** players connected to Logitech Media Server (now known as Lyrion Music Server) works by adding the swyh-rs URL as a favorite to LMS: <http://pcipaddress:5901/stream/swyh.flac>, as pointed out by @Cornelisj (issue #40).
+- since 1.21.0, **squeezelite** clients no longer need LMS at all: swyh-rs speaks the SlimProto protocol directly, so squeezelite players are discovered automatically and show up as renderer buttons, just like UPnP/DLNA renderers.
+See [SlimProto (Squeezelite) support](#slimproto-squeezelite-support).

 but any OpenHome/DLNA streamer that supports FLAC (except older Sonos software versions that do not do FLAC over upnp) will probably work (since version 1.4.0).